CHASE: Robust Visual Tracking via Cell-Level Differentiable Neural Architecture Search: Introduction

 Despite the exploitation of NAS in numerous tasks (e.g., classification \cite{DARTS,FairDARTS}, detection \cite{DetNAS,NAS-FCOS}, semantic segmentation \cite{Auto-DeepLab,Nas-Seg1}), almost all the network architectures for visual tracking are based on human-designed heuristics.
 Very recently, the LightTrack \cite{LightTrack} uses evolutionary search to obtain lightweight architectures for resource-limited hardware platforms.
 Also, it uses single-path uniform sampling and lightweight building blocks to achieve more compact architectures and reduce the computational costs.
-However, the single-path sampling-based methods decouple the optimizations of the weights and architecture parameters of the super-net, leading to large-variance to the optimization process and tendency to a non-complex structure \cite{NAS-FCOS}.
-The LightTrack \cite{LightTrack} has inherited the limitations of evolutionary algorithms as well as single-pass search approaches.
-Furthermore, it searches within a limited search space and stacks the basic blocks to construct the final architecture.
-In contrast, this work aims to automatically discover the best architecture block (or cell) that adapts large-scale trained backbone features to the tracking objectives.
-It modifies DARTS \cite{DARTS} that provides interesting advantages such as weight-sharing, gradient-based search, efficiency, and simplicity to have better generalization.
-The modifications include (i) operation-level Dropout \cite{PDARTS} to prevent the aggregation of skip-connections and (ii) early-stopping of the search procedure using a hold-out sample set for validating the transferability of the best cell.
-Moreover, the proposed approach exploits the complete search space of DARTS.
-Last but not least, the proposed approach does not stack multiple cells to provide a balanced accuracy \& speed for visual tracking and address the conventional problem of the performance gap between the search and evaluation phases \cite{PDARTS_IJCV}.
-Finally, the effectiveness of NAS exploitation and its generalization is validated by employing three versions of DARTS \cite{DARTS,FairDARTS} and integrating the proposed approach into two visual trackers \cite{DiMP,PrDiMP}.
+However, single-path sampling decouple the optimizations of the weights and architecture parameters of the supernet, leading to large-variance to the optimization process and tendency to a non-complex structure \cite{NAS-FCOS}.
+The LightTrack \cite{LightTrack} has inherited the limitations of EA-based methods as well as single-pass search approaches.
+Furthermore, it searches within a limited search space and stacks the basic blocks to construct the final architecture. \\ In contrast, the aim of this work is to automatically discover the best architecture block (or cell) that adapts large-scale trained backbone features to the objectives of Siamese tracking networks.
+Although it modifies DARTS \cite{DARTS} with attractive advantages (e.g., weight-sharing \& efficiency), the primary differences include (i) cell-level NAS instead of searching stacked cells together, (ii) integrating cell-level NAS into Siamese framework especially beneficial for visual tracking, (iii) employing operation-level Dropout without hand-crafted constraints used in \cite{PDARTS,PDARTS_IJCV}, and (iv) proposing an early-stopping strategy for searching procedure to address the over-fitting problem and multiple retraining from scratch to select the best cell.
+The proposed approach (CHASE) takes advantage of the 2nd-order DARTS by learning a cell into Siamese tracking networks.
+This is contrary to prior works (e.g., \cite{DARTS,PDARTS,PDARTS_IJCV,DARTS+,DARTS-,FairDARTS,RobustDARTS}) searching for multiple stacked cells in CNN/RNN architectures using the simple 1st-order DARTS with lower performance.
+The CHASE provides a simple, efficient, and generalizable approach considering visual tracking purposes, i.e., high performance \& speed.
+Besides, DARTS-based methods require searching on a small proxy dataset and transferring the architecture blocks to the large-scale target task to address the high GPU memory consumption issues.
+However, the CHASE performs a cell-level architecture search, which allows directly utilizing a large-scale tracking dataset.
+Last but not least, this work removes prior heuristics since the proposed early-stopping provides a performance-aware cell derivation strategy during the searching phase.
+It exploits a hold-out sample set for validating the generalization of the best cell.
+Thus, it finds the saturated searching point to address the over-fitting problem and the performance gap between the search and evaluation phases \cite{PDARTS_IJCV}, and then it can select the best cell without requiring multiple retraining from scratch.
+Finally, the effectiveness of NAS exploitation and its generalization is validated by employing three versions of DARTS \cite{DARTS,FairDARTS} and integrating the proposed approach into two visual trackers \cite{DiMP,PrDiMP}. \\ In summary, the main contributions are as follows: \begin{itemize}[noitemsep,nolistsep] \item A novel cell-level differentiable architecture search mechanism is proposed to automate the network design of the tracking module during offline training.
+It is effectively integrated into Siamese tracking network architectures to directly optimize a cell on a large-scale tracking dataset.
+Our approach is simple, efficient, and easy to be incorporated into existing trackers for improving performance. \item An early-stopping strategy is proposed to improve the generalization performance of selected cell architecture.
+This simple yet effective performance-aware cell derivation strategy finds the best cell during the searching phase without requiring inefficient multiple re-training from scratch. \item Extensive experimental evaluations on five widely-used visual tracking benchmarks demonstrate the superior performance of the proposed approach.
+Moreover, it is practically shown to boost the overall performance when applied to existing baselines. \end{itemize}